aquametalabs/aquameta/INSTALL.md

 If `config.toml` is configured to use the `https` protocol, SSL certificates need to be generated.
-Currently, webview doesn't allow unsigned certificates, so probalby just use `http`.
+Currently, webview doesn't allow unsigned certificates, so probably just use `http`.

 ```
 openssl genrsa -out server.key 2048